Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 Modern compliance teams have tools for collecting evidence — connectors that pull logs, integrations that snapshot configurations, repositories that store screenshots and exports.
 There are also tools to map controls and surface gaps, usually one framework at a time.
 The market for evidence collection and gap analysis is crowded and mature.

-But after collecting evidence and mapping it to a framework, the crucial question remains: Does the evidence actually stand up to the requirement defined by the regulation, framework, or standard?
+But after collecting evidence and mapping it to a framework, the crucial question remains: does the evidence actually stand up to the requirement defined by the regulation, framework, or standard?
 Did the control truly operate, or is there just a file that exists?
 What does the evidence actually tell you, and does its meaning strengthen or weaken the audit?
-When challenged months later, are the decisions defensible and traceable, documented in audit-ready workpapers?
+When challenged later, are the decisions defensible and traceable, documented in audit-ready workpapers?

 Where Evidence Evaluation Sits in the Stack